 Please note that personal and departmental property, such as laptops, phones or sunglasses stolen from vehicles are not covered by insurance.
 It is not recommended to leave such items in view of sight in vehicles.

 On return, drivers should observe the following:

-- vehicle must have a minimum of half tank fuel
+- vehicle must be returned with a full tank of fuel

 - all personal items and rubbish must be removed from the vehicle

 Heavily soiled vehicles should be cleaned prior to return.
 Additional costs may be added to bookings where vehicles are made unavailable due to return condition.